Large-scale estimation of random graph models with local dependence: Introduction

+While some progress has been made in terms of statistical theory, computing remains challenging.
+When the block structure is known \citep[which is the case in multilevel networks, e.g., networks consisting of units of armed forces,][]{multilevelnetwork}, statistical inference for parameters can rely on existing methods for estimating parameters of exponential-family models of random graphs \citep[e.g.,][]{StIk90,Sn02,HuHa04,CaFr09,HuHuHa12,OkGe12,AtLaRo12,Jin2013p927,ThKa17,Kr17,Byetal18,TaFr18}.
+If the block structure is unknown, however, it needs to be estimated based on the observed network.
+The recovery of unknown block structure resembles the recovery of unknown block structure in stochastic block models \citep[e.g.,][]{NkSt01,BiCh09,BiChLe11,RoChYu11,ChWoAi12,CeDaLa11,PrSuTaVo12,AmChBiLe13,RoQiFa13,ZhZh16,BiVoRo17,Gaetal17}.
+However, the recovery of unknown block structure is more challenging for exponential-family models with local dependence than for stochastic block models.
+The main challenge is the intractability of the complete-data likelihood function, i.e., the likelihood function given an observation of the network as well as the block structure.
+The intractability of the complete-data likelihood function is rooted in the intractability of the normalizing constants of within-block probability mass functions, which stems from the local dependence within blocks.

-While these consistency results suggest that exponential-family random graph models with additional structure have important conceptual and statistical advantages over exponential-family random graph models without additional structure, there are no methods for estimating them from large random graphs. \citet{ScHa13} used Bayesian methods to estimate them, but Bayesian methods are too time-consuming to be applied to random graphs with more than one hundred nodes.
-We pave the ground for massive-scale estimation of such models by proposing a two-step likelihood-based approach that exploits model structure for the purpose of parallel computing.
-The main idea is that random graphs can be decomposed into subgraphs with local dependence and hence parallel computing can be used to compute the contributions of subgraphs to the likelihood function.
-Motivated by these considerations, we propose a two-step likelihood-based approach.
-The first step estimates the neighborhood structure and decomposes random graphs into subgraphs with local dependence.
-The decomposition of the random graph relies on approximations of the likelihood function that are supported by theoretical results.
-The second step estimates parameters given the estimated neighborhood structure by using Monte Carlo maximum likelihood methods \citep{HuHa04}.
-Both steps can be implemented in parallel, which enables massive-scale estimation on multi-core computers or computing clusters.
-We demonstrate the advantages of the two-step likelihood-based approach by simulations and an application to a large Amazon product network.
+We present here a tractable approximation of the likelihood function, leveraging concentration results for random graphs with local dependence.
+Based on the approximation of the likelihood function, we propose a two-step estimation approach that exploits the local structure of random graphs with local dependence for the purpose of local computing.
+The first step estimates the block structure and decomposes the random graph into subgraphs with local dependence.
+The decomposition of the random graph relies on approximations of the likelihood function supported by theoretical results.
+The second step estimates parameters given the estimated block structure by using Monte Carlo maximum likelihood methods \citep{HuHa04} or maximum pseudolikelihood methods \citep{StIk90}.
+Both steps can be implemented in parallel, which enables large-scale estimation on multi-core computers or computing clusters.
+We demonstrate the advantages of the two-step estimation approach by simulation studies with up to 10,000 nodes and an application to a large Amazon product recommendation network with more than 10,000 products.